exodusprime1337/SimpleSLACalc/README.md

 A very simple and rudimentary SLA timeframe calculator.

 ## Installation
-NOTE: While in the test repository, required packages may not be available.
 ```
-pip install -i https://test.pypi.org/simple/ SimpleSLACalc==0.0.3
+pip install SimpleSLACalc
 ```
 ## Usage
-To calculate and SLA you need to provide a minimum set of parameters.
+To calculate an SLA you need to provide a minimum set of parameters.
 - start_time (datetime | pendulum.DateTime | str): Start of sla time calculation(IE: "2023-10-01") or a datetime object
 - open_hour (int): Start of business hour(24h format)
 - close_hour (int): End of business hour(24h format)